Welcome to GOV.UK.

 If you’re not in the office right now, you’ll need to be connected to the Aviation House VPN for SSH access to Integration.

-While the applications are available directly via the public internet, SSH access to the environment is via a ‘jumpbox’.
-You’ll need to configure your machine to use this jumpbox, using this example SSH config file:
+While the applications are available directly via the public internet, SSH access to remote environments is via a ‘jumpbox’.
+You’ll need to configure your machine to use this jumpbox using the example SSH config file.
+Copy the file into the

 mac$ ssh backend-1.backend.integration